 4th October 2014 - 4th October 2014

 Join award-winning filmmaker/screenwriter, Tina Gharavi to discover the men behind the portraits of Yemeni sailors shown in the exhibition ‘True to Life?’.
-Tickets cost £10, to book please call 0121 348 8120 or book on-line
+Tickets cost £10 (£7 concessions), to book please call 0121 348 8120 or book on-line

 AV room, 2-4pm

 The portraits of Yemeni sailors, taken by Egyptian artist Youssef Nabil, formed part of a wider project to document one of the oldest Muslim communities in the UK by Tina Gharavi.
 Through this project she explored the remarkable history of the Yemeni sailors, who represent the last of the first –generation Yemeni seamen to settle in the north-east.
-Through their histories we learn of a story of successful integration and an important but little-known part of British immigrant history.
+Their histories tell of a story of successful integration and an important but little-known part of British immigrant history.

 The event will include a showing of Tina Gharavi’s documentary film ‘Last of the Dictionary Men’ and be followed by a talk by her on the wider project to document the Yemeni community in South Shields,